product

 Continuing Education Credit Information

-This webinar is open to the public and is designed to qualify for 7.0 HSW continuing education hours for licensed architects and a 7.0-hour learning opportunity for engineers licensed in Connecticut.
+This webinar is open to the public and is designed to qualify for 7.0 PDHs for professional engineers and 7.0 HSW continuing education hours for licensed architects in all states that allow this learning method.
+Please refer to specific state rules to determine eligibility.

-HalfMoon Education is an approved continuing education sponsor for engineers in Florida (Provider No. 0004647), Indiana (License No. CE21700059), Maryland, New Jersey (Approval No. 24GP00000700) and North Carolina (S-0130).
+HalfMoon Education is an approved continuing education sponsor for engineers in Florida (Provider License No: CEA362), Indiana (License No. CE21700059), Maryland, New Jersey (Approval No. 24GP00049300) and North Carolina (S-0130).
 HalfMoon Education is deemed an approved continuing education sponsor for New York engineers and architects via its registration with the American Institute of Architects Continuing Education System (Regulations of the Commissioner §68.14(i)(2) and §69.6(i)(2)).
+Other states do not preapprove continuing education providers or courses.

 The American Institute of Architects Continuing Education System has approved this course for 7.0 HSW LUs (Sponsor No. J885).
 Only full participation is reportable to the AIA/CES.